AdaCore/spark2014/docs/ug/source/how_to_view_gnatprove_output.rst

   suppressed like warnings, but they can be individually justified with pragma ``Annotate``, see section :ref:`Justifying Check Messages`.

+* Information messages are issued to notify the user of limitations of
+  |GNATprove| on some constructs, or to prevent possible confusion in
-* Information messages are issued for proved checks in some modes of
+  understanding the output of |GNATprove|.
+They are also issued to report proved checks in some modes of |GNATprove|.
-  |GNATprove|.

 .. _Effect of Mode on Output: